 - Project Description: Provide a brief narrative that contextualizes the proposed project for a reader that may not be familiar with the author's discipline or interdisciplinary perspective.
 Establish the need for the project based on current scholarly literature related to teaching and learning in higher education.
 Provide a description of how the project will help meet the need.

-- Impact on Student Learning: Provide a statement of that highlights the projects’ potential impact on student learning at Virginia Tech.
+- Impact on Student Learning: Provide a statement that highlights the project's potential impact on student learning at Virginia Tech [*for SoTL grant applicants, discuss the learning-focused research question(s)].

-- Project Objectives: Provide specific objectives for the proposed project.
+- Objectives: Provide specific student learning-focused objectives for the proposed project.

 - Implementation Plan: Provide a description of how the project’s objectives will be met.